-For first or second degree disabilities, a lump sum is paid equal to the difference between the insured's average earnings before the work injury or the occupational disease began and the full amount of sickness benefit.
+For first- or second-degree disabilities, a monthly benefit equal to the difference between the insured's average earnings before the work injury or the occupational disease began and the full amount of the sickness benefit is paid.

 There is no maximum benefit.